 Students who did not complete an undergraduate program in Communication Sciences and Disorders and who have not completed prerequisite courses, CAN apply for Provisional Acceptance to the Master's Program.
 Students follow the same application and admission process as traditional students but will designate their status as Provisional Acceptance within the application itself.
+Students will complete the required pre-requisite courses at ECU (on campus) the first two semesters and upon successful completion of the pre-requisite courses ('B' or better), begin the Master's degree the fall after their first two semesters.
 This option is only offered through the campus model.